KENNEBUNKPORT'S ORIGINAL KAYAK COMPANY SINCE 1995

 The Mousam River

 The Mousam River is a tidal river, which means the current changes depending on the tides.
-Between Low and High tide, the river flows “backwards” from the Ocean northward, and between High and Low tide, it flows southward toward the Ocean.
+Between Low and High tide, the river flows “backwards” from the Ocean northward.
+Between High and Low tide, it flows southward toward the Ocean.
 The ideal time to paddle up river, is around high tide.
 To plan your trip, try to have high tide aligned to be half way through the duration of the trip.
 For example, if you’re going on a 3 hour paddle, leave 1 1/2 hours before high tide.

 The river flows into the Ocean at Parsons Beach, which lies to the west of the mouth.
 The entire navigable length of the river is 3 miles, with the route 9 bridge being 1/2 mile from the mouth, and the Railroad bridge being 2 1/2 miles from the mouth.